raul-izquierdo/english/sources/vocabulary/By Topic/Quantities.md

 una cantidad importante de = a significant amount of (incontables - formal)
     ?
 Hay una cantidad importante de trabajo por hacer : `There is a significant amount of work to do`

+a la mitad = half full
+    ?
+El vaso está a la mitad : `The glass is half full`

+me queda la mitad = half left
+    ?
+Me queda la mitad del libro : `I have half of the book left` le queda la cuarta parte = a quarter left
+    ?
+Me queda la cuarta parte del libro : `I have a quarter of the book left`

 ## Quantities relative to a Target

 superar en número = outnumber